by Texas Homesteader ~

 I’ll use that fresh celery for several days.
 I like to add chopped celery in my chicken salad spread – but certainly not an entire bunch!

-So I make sure to preserve the rest of the celery while it’s still fresh.
+So I make sure to dehydrate the rest of the celery while it’s still fresh.
 That way I can use it to flavor our food later.

 Dehydrating Celery – Blanche or No?